 - If you qualify, we will expunge or seal the record of your arrest once the case is over.

-If you have been charged with Possession of a Controlled Substance without a Prescription, or any drug offense in Crestview, call Flaherty & Merrifield today at (850) 398-8098 for a free consultation.
+If you or a loved one have been charged Possession of a Controlled Substance without a Prescription, or any drug offense Crestview, call Flaherty & Merrifield today at (850) 398-8098 for a free consultation.